 Studies show that one in five Americans will experience a mental health condition this year, and 50 percent will experience one in their lifetime.
-May is Mental Health Awareness Month, and this year the American Foundation for Suicide Prevention is mobilizing its community to do something about it, demanding more for mental health, both online and off.
+For Mental Health Awareness Month, we worked with the American Foundation for Suicide Prevention to mobilize its community to demanding more for mental health, both online and off.

 Mental health resources are not widely accessible in the United States, and require legislation to improve funding and access.
 Lack of mental health support can lead to suicidal ideation and death, especially in vulnerable or marginalized populations.
 Although discussions of mental health have become more accepted in recent years, this openness has not translated into political advocacy or direct calls for change.